 This morning I was not up as early as the day before.
 I had no big plans for the day either, but maybe to go to the Hacienda Santa Maria Regla.
 When I was going for breakfast, the restaurant was nearly full.
 I ordered fruit, coffee and hot cakes and I did get, what I had ordered.
 The waiter was very attentive as well.

 I went back to my room and updated the blog for two more days.
 The cleaners were knocking my door meanwhile, asking if they were allowed to clean, what they were.
-The did first not care about the bathroom, but I asked them to do it (especially for the trash basket with the toilet paper).
+They did first not care about the bathroom, but I asked them to do it (especially for the trash basket with the toilet paper).
 It was well done, even they did not clean under the bed, but offered to change the cover of the pillow, what I told them, was not necessary.
 Soon I had done the two days and was leaving the hotel for finding a cab, which could bring me to the Hacienda.
 I had decided to see it and to eat at the restaurant, well aware, that the prices are high there.
 I guess it will be a once in a lifetime experience again.
-I had only 500-peso-notes left, though when I had found the cabs and asked for the ride I showed them, that I only had that note.
+I had only 500-peso-notes left, though when I had found the cabs and asked for the ride I showed the driver, that I only had that note.
 The taxi driver asked me, if it was OK for me, if he change it at the gas station.
 It was OK for me, of course.
 He brought me there and was then going back to town – I had not asked him to stay, because I had read, that it is only four kilometers out of town and I also had seen, that on the main street collectivos were driving.